acm-ndsu/Byte-le-2025/docs/_build/html/_sources/game_logic.rst

 Minimum Stat Value
 ------------------

-The minimum value for all stats is 1.
+The minimum value for all Stats is 1.

 Minimum Damage Value
 --------------------